Your Guide to Cycling Safely in Cold Weather

 Store It Safely

-Rain and cold temperatures can hurt your bike, so it’s best to store it indoors if possible.
-If that’s not possible, storing it under carports, building eaves, or anywhere where it’s sheltered from above is preferred.
-There are also bike covers that you can wrap them in – BBQ covers and tarps can also work in a pinch.
+Rain and cold temperatures can hurt your bike, so it's best to store it indoors if possible.
+If that's not possible, storing it under carports, building eaves, or anywhere where it's sheltered.
+You may consider a bike cover if you can't store it out of the weather.

 If you drive an electric bike, remember that batteries drain quickly in the cold so make sure to store the battery inside or charge it up before you ride.
 Some battery packs also come with covers you can wrap them up overnight.